lending-llama/lending-llama-2022-05/extras/transcript.md

 Test-Driven Development is not a testing approach.
 TDD is a technique for structuring your development flow.
 It guides you to implement a big thing bit by bit and to never doubt whether the small bit that you implemented first still works.

 TDD can be applied at different levels: from micro tests ("unit tests", "narrow tests") to end-to-end tests.
-The length of the loop varies accordingly.
+The length of the feedback loop varies accordingly.
 At the micro level, it takes minutes at the most.
 The larger the test scope, i.e. the unit under test, the longer.
 At e2e level, it might take days.
 However, whenever possible, prefer smaller slices of functionality.
 Even at e2e level, try sticking to sub-day granularity.

 ### Micro Patterns